justMoritz/swiper-magnific-popup.js/readme.md

-# Adding swipe support to Magnific Popup galleries.
+# Adding animated swipe support to Magnific Popup galleries.

 *from https://gist.github.com/justMoritz/229aaf402aa19a467caa0377f423e531* *(I can't seem to figure out how to import it properly, so here it is manually ... )*